-This study analyses the spatial distribution of sediment storage landforms and quantifies sediment volumes in the high Alpine Turtmann Valley in the Swiss Alps.
-The sediment flux system generally includes the transport and storage of fine and coarse solid materials and dissolved matter.
-As this study is based on the actual distribution of sediments on the land surface, it concentrates on solid sediments only.
+This study analyses the spatial distribution of sediment storages and quantifies the sediment deposited in the Turtmann Valley (Switzerland) in order to reconstruct its landform evolution and understand the role of storage in the sedimentary system of this high Alpine valley.
+The sediment flux system generally includes the transport and storage of fine and coarse materials and dissolved matter.
+This study concentrates on storage of solid sediments on the land surface and does not account for storage of fine or dissolved matter in lakes and rivers.

 The following main questions will be addressed:

-- How are sediment storage landforms distributed in the Turtmann Valley? - What kind of functional relationships exists between these landforms? - How can the sediment storage volume be quantified for an entire Alpine meso-scale catchment? - How much sediment is stored in the Turtmann Valley? - Which storage landform types store the largest quantities of sediment?

-- What can be inferred from the sediment storage distribution on the sediment flux system of the Turtmann Valley? - What does the distribution of sediment storage landforms reveal about the landscape evolution of the Turtmann Valley? - How can the paraglacial landform evolution of the Turtmann Valley be characterised?
+- What is the distribution structure of sediment storages in the Turtmann valley? - What kind of functional relationships exists between these landforms in terms of sediment flux? - How much sediment is stored in the Turtmann Valley? - Which landform types store the largest quantities of sediment? - How is the sediment flux system of the Turtmann Valley affected by sediment storage? - What does the distribution of sediment storages reveal about the landscape evolution of the Turtmann valley?